 Dogs of the Deadlands

-Hannah Gold, author of The Last Bear
+‘It broke my heart and then splinted it back together again… Magnificent.’
+Hannah Gold, bestselling author of The Last Bear

 But will the dogs survive without humans?
 And can humans live without them?